AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Hide all *component*`
   Hides all subcomponents of the selected item.
-To select a particular field or item in a record/array, move the mouse over the name of this component, not over the box containing the values for this item.
+To select a particular field or item in a record/array, move the cursor over the name of this component, not over the box containing the values for this item.

 :menuselection:`Show all *component*`